Customer relationship management is about focusing your efforts on the customer, not the tools that enable customer care.

 Customer relationship management (CRM) can refer to both a business strategy for building customer relationships and the technological tools that help enable those relationships.

-Garner defines CRM as “a business strategy that optimizes revenue and profitability while promoting customer satisfaction and loyalty.”
+Gartner defines CRM as “a business strategy that optimizes revenue and profitability while promoting customer satisfaction and loyalty.”
 At the same time, CRM technologies enable that strategy, help manage customer relationships, and can provide functionality for sales, marketing, customer service, and digital commerce.

 In order for your team to focus on that strategy and customer relationships, it’s essential to have easy-to-use, intuitive CRM software.